 Committee on Biohazards Approval

-The applicant must hold a MD and have completed residency training.
+The applicant must hold a MD or a DO degree and have completed residency training.
 Further, the applicant must have at least ONE (1) full year of fellowship remaining.
 For the Spring 2021 Grant Cycle, this means you should not complete your fellowship prior to June 2022.
 MD-PhD applicants should have no more than two years post- doctorate experience.
 Past recipients of an Endocrine Fellows Foundation grant award are eligible to apply.

 The applicant must be sponsored by a full-time faculty member of a North American university, medical school, or research institution, and both the applicant and the sponsor must be recommended by the chairperson of the department in which the proposed research is to be undertaken.